openelections/docs/contributingcodeguide.md

 * parse_candidate_names
 * standardize_office_names

-Transforms are run in the order that they are registered, so ORDERING IS IMPORTANT.
 You can select one or more transforms to run using the *--include* flag with a comma-separated list of function names.
 Or you can run all but selected transforms using the *--exclude* flag.
-Also note that you can register validators with a transform.
-Validators, covered in the next section, are functions that check data after a transformation to ensure the result is correct.

 Run all transforms for state.